hyperledger/besu-docs/docs/HowTo/Monitor/OpenTelemetry-Collector.md

     | OTEL_EXPORTER_OTLP_ENDPOINT | OpenTelemetry Collector endpoint, of the form `https://host:port`.
 The default value is `https://localhost:4317`  | Yes      |
     | OTEL_EXPORTER_OTLP_INSECURE | Whether to allow insecure connections for OpenTelemetry data.
 False by default.                                   | No       |

-    To start a single node for testing with metrics enabled:
+!!!example "Example to start a single node for testing with OpenTelemetry metrics and traces enabled"

     === "Command syntax"